 - Plugin your airbag scanner and turn on the ignition.
 Do not start the engine.

-- Select your Kia, then select your model, Sorento, Sedona, Rio, Optima, Telluride, Soul Forte, etc.
+- Select your Kia, model, Sorento, Sedona, Rio, Optima, Telluride, Soul Forte, etc.

 - From the main menu, select the Airbag / SRS module.